Beef Stroganoff 3 Ways!!

 The second story suggests something similar except that the dish was made for Grigory Stroganov.

-It is unclear if any of this is true or if its simply a story that has evolved and grown over the years.
+It is unclear if any of this is true or if it’s simply a story that has evolved and grown over the years.
+I actually quite like the story, whether its true or not!

-It is more likely that the dish slowly evolved through a long line of similar recipes.
+It is, however, more likely that the dish slowly evolved through a long line of similar recipes.
 For example, a similar recipe can be seen in 1871 in a cookbook entitled ‘a gift to young housewives or a help to reduce housekeeping charges’.
+(On a dies note, how hilarious are all the super old cookbook names!!).
 In this recipe a roux is made from butter and flour and some bouillon is added to form a sauce.
 Then the beef, mustard, allspice and butter is cooked and added to the sauce.
 Sour cream is then stirred through at the end to serve.
 This is very similar to the beef stroganoff recipe that we see today.
 Minus the mushrooms of course.

 This recipe is seen in varying similarities throughout the years, none including mushrooms until the 1943 in a cookbook entitled ‘The Joy of Cooking’.